realincubus/clang-refactor/README.md

 ### Installation

 #### Using the systems installation of clang
-If a recent clang or llvm is installed one can now compile clang-refactor without the need to have a llvm+clang+extratools tree.
+If a recent clang or llvm is installed one can now compile clang-refactor without the need to have a llvm+clang+clang-tools-extra tree.
 Checkout the standalone branch of this repos and run cmake.

 Tested on
+  - Gentoo (clang 3.5.0 and 3.6.0)
-  - Gentoo (clang 3.5.0)
+  - Manjaro (clang 3.5.0)
-  - Manjaro (clang 3.5.0) had to symlink libncurses to tinfo (ln -s /usr/lib/libncurses.so.5 /usr/lib/libtinfo.so)
+    - had to symlink libncurses to tinfo (ln -s /usr/lib/libncurses.so.5 /usr/lib/libtinfo.so)
   - LMDE (clang 3.5.0)
     - sice you can't get clang 3.5.0 from the standard sources. add :
       - deb http://llvm.org/apt/unstable/ llvm-toolchain-3.5 main